TilliGold/COMP1_2014/COMP1_2014_Task1.md

 **Answer** the following questions:

 1. Describe the difference between passing by value and passing by reference in **your own words**. **Passing by value is where a copy of the original value of the variable is stored in memory, whereas passing by reference is where the actual value of the variable is stored in memory.**
-2. For each function in the program identify the mechanism using to pass each parameter. **Note**: this task will take a while but it will improve your understanding of the program and by useful for the exam.
+2. For each function in the program identify the mechanism using to pass each parameter. **Note**: this task will take a while but it will improve your understanding of the program and be useful for the exam.

 ##Next
 This task sheet has focused on **validation**, the next set of tasks will involve making improvements to the actual game.